 Eat This, Not That!
 Tip: To truly get a six-pack like Aniston's, scroll through this comprehensive list of 30 Foods That Uncover Your Abs!

 If you wanna stay fit, you have to put the work in to your work out.
 "I workout almost every day, at least five or six days a week,” Aniston told InStyle.
 “I do 40 minutes of cardio: spinning, running, the elliptical, or a combination of all three.”
 Aniston also says she incorporates Pilates, resistance circuits and yoga into her routine.
 Doing the same workout all the time doesn’t aid weight loss, and clearly Jen knows this.
 By constantly mixing up her routine, she ensures her body stays challenged and her progress never stalls.

-Julia Roberts Salad
+They Eat This Julia Roberts Salad

 Just because celebs have fit bodies and cash to spare doesn’t mean they all have live-in chefs keeping them on track.
 In fact, a lot of stars whip up their own food so they can maintain control over the ingredients and calories that go into their meals—and Kathy Kaehler is the women that shows them how to swing it.
 Kaehler, a celebrity personal trainer and the creator of the healthy meal prep program Sunday Set-Up, teaches Hollywood icons like Julia Roberts how to plan, shop for and prep a week’s worth of healthy dishes—and the results speak for themselves.
 The 48-year old Golden Globe winner and mom of three looks amazing.
 In addition to a grueling workout program that includes step aerobics and weight training, Roberts also whips up healthy salads like the one Kaehler shared with her during their Sunday Set-Up meeting.